 HIE provides the capability to electronically move clinical information between disparate health care information systems while maintaining the meaning of the information being exchanged.
 The goal of an HIE is to facilitate access to and retrieval of clinical data to provide safer, more timely, efficient, effective, equitable, patient-centered care

-WikipediaEnterprise E-health
+-- Wikipedia

 What are the ingredients of a true HIE then?
 In this section, I will try to outline, in no specific order, a set of requirements based on what we encountered while building our own HIE platform.

 Portable user